eslavaj/visualSLAM/README.md

 # visualSLAM
 Contains C++ Opencv implementation of Visual SLAM (IN PROGRESS)

-Please note that this is a IN PROGRESS work.
+Please note that this is a IN PROGRESS work so there is a lot of death code, the code is not optimized and have unnecessary variables and other stuff only for debugging.

 Currently only Visual odometry is implemented:
 - I used ORB to extract keypoints.